gameboycjp/Starpacks-Rust/README.md

 Run as Admin on Windows!
 It will stop the program if it detects it's not user.
 Windows blocks off symlinks without it, it's a pretty stupid limitation.

-If you know of any mods on the workshop that are folders, open an issue and link me the mod so I can test it with the launcher.
+If you know of any mods on the workshop that are folders, open an issue and link me the mod so I can test it with the wizard.
 Theoretically it should work fine with those without any fuss, though.

 ### TODOs